 Brush the top with an egg wash.
 If you need a little extra sparkle in your life, sprinkle a little raw or granulated sugar over the egg wash.

 Need I remind you that I live with five males?
 I take every opportunity to add a little sparkle.
-Pie or otherwise. 😉
+Strawberry rhubarb apple pie or otherwise. 😉

 If you’re like me and have been impatiently dreaming of summer berries, you’ll serve up a slice of pie warm from the oven–to heck with runny filling!
 I’m not gonna lie–I may have groaned a bit at my first bite of summer pie.
 The burst of sweet strawberries mixes so well with the tang of rhubarb–all of which is hitching a ride on the sweet texture of the apple–it’s absolutely divine!
 Totally worth the runny filling.